-For the truly adventurous in spirit, the undeveloped outer islands have a remote, unspoiled appeal for the explorer, author and artist in all of us.
-Seven sister islands are in the rest of the southern group and six more lie to the north.
+For the truly adventurous in spirit, our undeveloped sister islands have a remote, unspoiled appeal for the explorer in all of us.
+After Rarotonga and Aitutaki, seven sister islands make up the rest of the Southern Group and six more islands lie to the north.
 Some are accessible by local flights, all are accessible by boat occasionally.
 Off the beaten track, and spread over 700,000 square miles of the South Pacific Ocean, their uniqueness and timelessness are their own reward.

 There are a few places left in the world like Atiu, an island over 8 million years old - ancient, remote, and lush with dense rainforests and coastal bush.
 Known as the land of birds, Atiu is about half the size of Rarotonga.
 Villages are in the central plateau where soil is rich, and some of the best coffee in the Pacific Rim is organically grown.

 The traditional name for Mauke is Akatokamanava which translates to “where my heart rests.”
 It’s a fitting name for this little garden of Eden, as many visitors find the island takes hold of their heart on arrival.
-Often described as the garden island of the Cook Islands, it is hugged by a close reef where everyday locals can be seen catching their evening dinner.
+Often described as the garden island of the Cook Islands, it is hugged by a close reef, where locals are often seen catching fish for their evening dinner.

 Does sleeping under a kikau thatched roof with the sound of the waves rolling in seem like the ultimate island escape?
 Also known as Nukuroa, Mitiaro is one of the most beautiful, yet remote islands in the Pacific.
 Mitiaro has a distinctive history, plus the unique appeal of some of the most stunning subterranean limestone pools and caves in Polynesia.